 Read, enjoy, and keep in touch.
 This is one serious travel blog that won’t take itself too seriously.
 Pinky swear.

-If you want to be friends (pretty please?), follow me on Twitter or Facebook, or subscribe to my newsletter.
+If you want to be friends (pretty please?), sign up for updates.
+You can also find me on Twitter and Facebook.

 PS.
 Just so you know a few important facts about me: I love Michigan football, elephants, and jumpy pix.
 There, that should about cover it.
 Oh, and food.
 And taking pictures.
 And, especially, taking pictures with food (see above — YUM).